OmgFaaruq/MiniProjectCafe/README.md

 # MiniProjectCafe

 Project Background:

-Your client has launched a pop-up café in a busy business district.
+Our client has launched a pop-up café in a busy business district.
 They are offering home-made lunches and refreshments to the surrounding offices.
 As such, they require a software application which helps them to log and track orders.

 Client Requirements:
 I want to maintain a collection of products and couriers.